kolod/Arduino-Simple-Modbus-Slave/README.md

 Introduction
 ------------

-Arduino Simple Modbus Slave is a ISC licensed library to handle Modbus requests on Arduino (slave).
+Arduino Simple Modbus Slave is an ISC licensed library to handle Modbus requests on Arduino (slave).

 Features